Who (might have) met whom - whole list

 • 1809 - 1847: Felix Mendelssohn icon

-Jakob Ludwig Felix Mendelssohn Bartholdy (3/2/1809 - 4/11/1847) was a German composer, pianist, organist and conductor of the early Romantic period, known for composing Wedding March from A Midsummer Night's Dream and Piano Quartet in B minor.
+Jakob Ludwig Felix Mendelssohn Bartholdy (3/2/1809 - 4/11/1847) was a German composer, pianist, organist and conductor of the early Romantic period, known for composing A Midsummer Night's Dream and Piano Sonata No. 2 in C minor.

 • 1810 - 1849: Frédéric François Chopin icon

-Fryderyk Franciszek Chopin (1/3/1810 - 17/10/1849) was a Polish composer and virtuoso pianist of the Romantic period, who wrote primarily for solo piano, known for composing Fantasie-Impromptu in C-sharp minor and Polonaise-Fantaisie in A-flat major.
+Fryderyk Franciszek Chopin (1/3/1810 - 17/10/1849) was a Polish composer and virtuoso pianist of the Romantic period, who wrote primarily for solo piano, known for composing Barcarolle in F-sharp major and Polonaise-Fantaisie in A-flat major.

 • 1810 - 1856: Robert Schumann icon